Looking for an easy bee craft for toddlers that actually works for younger ages?

 Frequently Asked Questions

-What age is this suitable for?
+What age is this craft suitable for?

 Best suited for ages 2–5 with supervision.
 Younger toddlers may need help cutting shapes and placing glue.
+The paper plate bee is a perfect craft for nursery and early years learners.

-Can I make this without paint?
+Can I make this bee without paint?

 Do I need googly eyes?

 Not at all.
 Coloured card works perfectly, just be prepared for slightly wonky circles if you’re cutting freehand.
+I actually prefer the bigger, bolder looking eyes that we made ourselves.

 Final Thoughts

 This paper plate bee craft is simple, affordable, and easy to recreate using basic supplies.
+It’s not polished.

 And if you’re quietly building out a paper plate minibeast cluster… this little bee earns its place nicely.